ElouanBarois/devops-livecoding/README.md

 ![img.png](img.png)

 This quality gate configuration shows no new issues, accepted issues, or security hotspots in the analyzed code, indicating no conditions have been set to flag concerns in these areas.
-Additionally, it reports insufficient lines of code to compute coverage, and there are no code duplications detected.
+Additionally, it reports insufficient lines of code to compute coverage, and there are no code duplications detected